JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 ![](./../../../Widgettest%20video%20to%20gif.gif)

 ### Layout of the presentation
-I should probably make at least two slides.
-One is for the title and the second one is for my tricks...
+I should probably make at least two slides—one for the title and the second one for my tricks.

 ```jsx title="cell 4"
 .slide